 An analytics tool can help you see how much money you will make

-If your app is an eCommerce app or offers in-app purchases, you can use analytics to see how much money you are making from users, and how much you could potentially make in the future.
+If your app is an eCommerce app or offers in-app purchases, you can use analytics tools in custom mobile app development to see how much money you are making from users, and how much you could potentially make in the future.

 You can then increase or decrease your prices as appropriate to ensure that you have hit the price point that is just right for your target audience.